cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ## Walk-through

 * Sign in to the [Azure portal](portal.azure.com) and find or create a *Resource Group* (RG) in a region nearest to you.
+* Here is a portal screencapture showing a Resource Group listing with just one Resource Group.
+* This RG will act as a container for the Virtual Machine and associated resources we put together in this walk-through.

 <BR><BR>